What We Do

 If you have worked in sales, you may be familiar with 100 Million Dollar Offers.
 A big component of that is the idea of scarcity and urgency.

 If you’re pitching like you’re a big dog and want to compete with the who’s who in the industry, they’re going to compare you to them.
-But if you’re able to create a pilot program where you’re limiting to 3-5 customers, you will create the feeling of scarcity and urgency that if they want to be an early adopter and part of the program, they need to act now.
+But if you’re able to create a small scale pilot program where you’re limiting to 3-5 customers, you will create the feeling of scarcity and urgency that if they want to be an early adopter and part of the program, they need to act now.

 Don’t hide that your product is new